Matty-El/urban-attiva/README.md

 #### Register

 -   A simple registration page for a user to register with Urban Attiva by entering and confirming their email address, choosing a user name, and entering their chosen password.
--   Once the user is registered they will be directed to verify your email address page and will receive an email with a link to verify their email address.
+-   Once the user is registered they will be directed to the verify your email address page and will receive an email with a link to verify their email address.
 -   When the email address has been verified the user will be directed to the log in page to log in.

 ![Urban Attiva](readme-files/urban-attiva-register.png)